-- (a) Property held by lessees that is accounted for as investment property (see MPSAS 16, Investment Property); - (b) Investment property provided by lessors under operating leases (see MPSAS 16); - (c) Biological assets held by lessees under finance leases (see MPSAS 27, Agriculture); or - (d) Biological assets provided by lessors under operating leases (see MPSAS 27). - 3.
-This Standard applies to all public sector entities other than Government Business Enterprises (GBES). - 4.
-The Preface to Malaysian Public Sector Accounting Standards issued by the Accountant General's Department explains that GBEs apply approved accounting standards issued by the Malaysian Accounting Standards Board (MASB).
-GBEs are defined in MPSAS 1, Presentation of Financial Statements. - 5.
+- (a) Property held by lessees that is accounted for as investment property (see MPSAS 16, Investment Property); - (b) Investment property provided by lessors under operating leases (see MPSAS 16, Investment Property); - (c) Biological assets within the scope of MPSAS 27, Agriculture, held by lessees under finance leases; or - (d) Biological assets within the scope of MPSAS 27, Agriculture, provided by lessors under operating leases. - 3.
+[Deleted] - 4.
+[Deleted] - 5.
 This Standard applies to agreements that transfer the right to use assets, even though substantial services by the lessor may be called for in connection with the operation or maintenance of such assets.
 This Standard does not apply to agreements that are contracts for services that do not transfer the right to use assets from one contracting party to the other.
 Public sector entities may enter into complex arrangements for the delivery of services, which may or may not include leases of assets.
 These arrangements are discussed in paragraphs 25-27. - 6.
-This Standard does not apply to: - (a) lease agreements to explore for or use natural resources such as oil, gas, timber, metals, and other mineral rights, and - (b) licensing agreements for such items as motion picture films, video recordings, plays, manuscripts, patents, and copyrights.
+This Standard does not apply to: - (a) Lease agreements to explore for or use natural resources such as oil, gas, timber, metals, and other mineral rights; and - (b) Licensing agreements for such items as motion picture films, video recordings, plays, manuscripts, patents, and copyrights.